Best Practices For Managing Private School Endowments Efficiently

 Endowment funds are one of the most important assets that private schools possess.
 It has an impactful role in the school’s annual budget.

-Private schools receive enormous amounts of endowments every year, out of which they spend 4.5 per cent to meet certain expenses such as teachers’ salaries, operating expenses, and other overhead costs.
+Private schools receive enormous amounts of endowments every year, out of which they spend 4.5 percent to meet certain expenses such as teachers’ salaries, operating expenses, and other overhead costs.
 The remaining amount is reinvested in the form of an endowment.

 Though different schools follow different plans and policies for managing their endowment fund, their reason is similar- financial sustainability.